skilchen/lissajous_playground/README.md

 * Store the parameters for interesting figures persistently across sessions, server restarts and application redeployments.
 In the following [article](http://shiny.rstudio.com/articles/share-data.html) I found hints on [mongoDB](http://www.mongodb.org), [rmongodb](http://cran.r-project.org/web/packages/rmongodb/index.html) and on free [MongoDB Hosting](https://mongolab.com).
 So I decided to learn some small pieces of modern NoSQL technology to implement my persistence goal.

 That's it.
 You can try my toy application at [ShinyApps.io](http://skilchen.shinyapps.io/lissajous_playground) and get the code from [here](http://github.com/skilchen/lissajous_playground) and do with it whatever you want.
-The requested presentation is available at the projects [gh-pages](http://skilchen.github.io/lissajous_playground/pitch/index.html).
+The requested presentation is available at the projects [gh-pages](http://skilchen.github.io/lissajous_playground/pitch/index.html). or at [rpubs](http://rpubs.com/skilchen/pitch_lissajous_playground)

 ##Usage
 My toy application doesn't need much explanation.
 Just [start it](http://skilchen.shinyapps.io/lissajous_playground) and play around.
 Try to drag/zoom the plotted figure.
 I find it very interesting how those figures change, depending on the viewpoint.
 (There might even be something to learn from this, if we make e.g. principal component analyses which often project some data on a low dimensional space and rotate the coordinate system according to some optimality criterion.
 Obviously this dimensionality reduction and rotation of the coordinate system may have a strong impact on how the "world" looks like.)